When to File for an Employment-Based Green Card: Timing an I-140 Petition

 If your I-140 petition is based on the Alien of Extraordinary Ability, Outstanding Researcher or Professor, or National Interest Waiver category, most of your time will be dedicated to collecting documents to satisfy the U.S. government's evidentiary requirements.

-The evidence for all three categories (as outlined in the Immigration and Nationality Act) is largely based on professional and academic accomplishments.
+The evidence for all three categories (as outlined in the U.S. Immigration and Nationality Act) is largely based on professional and academic accomplishments.
 You will probably have a lot of these documents in your files already, but a successful case should include several support letters drafted by experts in your field.
 Collecting these letters will take the most time, as many qualified experts have busy schedules.

 Once you have all of the evidence in hand, it's a good idea to have a cover letter drafted (probably by an attorney the employer hired), which explains how and why you satisfy the category you are being petitioned under.
 It's impossible to accurately predict how long all of this preparation will take, because no two cases are alike.
 A safe estimate is a few months.